konstellation-io/website/content/en/docs/KRE/user/40_kais_runner_sdk/_index.md

 ## Context

-The context object provides a set of utilities as database client or logger that can be used for different purposes on `init` or `handler` functions.
+The context object provides a set of utilities that can be used  for different purposes on `init` and `handler` functions:

-The context provides all these functionalities:

 - **In-Memory Storage**: A volatile variable storage that will be available from start until the version is stopped or restarted.
 You can set a value with a key name and retrieve it later by that key.